-If you use a mobility aid for support, you may find that walking or standing becomes difficult or tiresome at certain moments.
-One possible solution is having the option of sitting on a rollator to get some rest.
+If you use a mobility aid for support, you may find that walking or standing becomes difficult or tiresome at times.
+One solution is having the convenience of sitting on a rollator to rest when and wherever you need it.

-You might bump into a friend on the street and want to stop and have a chat with them.
-Or maybe you need to wait for your bus to arrive at the bus stop.
-No matter the situation, it is nice to be able to sit down whenever you feel like it or need it.
+Going out and about with your rollator gives you the freedom to rediscover many sources of enjoyment and independence.
+You might bump into a friend on the street and stop to chat with them.
+You can wait for your bus to arrive at the stop without worry.
+Standing in line during grocery checkout may be tiresome but is manageable with support.
+No matter the situation, it is nice to be able to sit down whenever you feel the need.

-Most rollators have a seat option included, offering the possibility to sit down when there’s no chair or bench around.
-If you’re sitting on a rollator, it’s important to do so safely and correctly.
+Most rollators have a built-in seat, making it easy for you to sit when there aren’t chairs or benches nearby.
+As with the other features of your mobility aid, before sitting on a rollator, it’s important to learn how to do so safely and correctly.

 This is the second lesson in a four-part series about how to correctly use a rollator outdoors.

 - Find a suitable place to stop where your rollator won’t be in the way of other people.